 1996: For “Last Son of Krypton” and “Superman: The Animated Series,” the Supes/Lois relationship gets a reboot and winds up recalling ... the Max Fleisher cartoons.
 Meaning we've traveled 55 years, through a world war, a cold war, and a feminist revolution, only to wind up back where we started.
 Voiced by Dana Delany.

 2004: What's wrong with this picture?
 Seeing it now?
 Right?
 Since when was Lois ever a dirty blonde?
 I'm talking hair here, not the pole-dancing thing.
 But sure, that, too.
 The woman in the patriotic bikini is Erica Durance, of TV's “Smallville,” which never shied from selling the bodies of its young stars to attract viewers.
 Hell, the first time Lois and Clark meet on the show, he's butt naked.
 We scoff, and shake our heads at the cynicism, but it worked.
 The show lasted 10 years.

-2011: This Lois, from “All-Star Superman,” is like Lois reimagined as Jenanine Garofalo.
+2011: The Lois of “All-Star Superman” is like Lois reimagined as Jenanine Garofalo.
 At one point, after Clark reveals he's Superman, and flies her to his Fortress of Solitude, and confesses his love, she gets out her laptop and types up how pissed she still is.
 It's Carrie Bradshaw stuff.
-I dont know how many of these direct-to-video or Cartoon Network Superman stories there are, but the 21st century is crawling with them.
-I only made it halfway through this one.

 2013: Oh, Lois.
 Will you ever be a brunette again?
 And is that an iPad?
 And you're how much older than the Man of Steel?
 Eight years?
 I guess that's not so bad.
 At least you're an adult this time around.
 See you Friday.